infincek/gatsby-site/data/departments/electrical-and-electronics-engineering/index.md

 - **Communication:** Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 - **Project management and finance:** Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 - **Life-long learning:** Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

+### Program Specific Outcomes (PSO)
+- **PSO1**-  Identify, analyse and solve the problems of Electrical & Electronic systems to satisfy the needs of industry and society.
+- **PSO2**- Use appropriate technology to design and develop energy efficient systems to uphold the merits of sustainability.
+- **PSO3**- Pursue research and lifelong learning in the fields of Electrical and Electronics Engineering.

 ### Lab details